Singer Mary Wilson Kept The Supremes Legacy Alive

 Dancing With the Stars, 2018.

-I won’t discuss the lawsuits, court battles, or Mary’s taking the back seat to Diana Ross.
+I won’t discuss the lawsuits, court battles, or Mary’s taking a back seat to Diana Ross.
 I want to remember the over 60 years with nine different members.
-And Mary’s goal is to preserve the Supremes legacy.
+Mary’s goal is to preserve the Supreme Court’s legacy.

-Do you have a favorite Supremes song from the most successful American group of all time?
+Do you have a favorite Supreme song from the most successful American group of all time?
 If yes, please share in the comments.

 As always, thank you for reading.
-There are variant strains of COVID-19 now in America.
+Variant strains of COVID-19 are now in America.
 Please follow CDC guidelines by masking up, social distancing, and washing your hands as often as possible.